gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 ### Removing version text

 Over time, version text will reference a progressively older version of GitLab.
-In cases where version text refers to versions of GitLab more than four major versions back, consider removing the text.
+In cases where version text refers to versions of GitLab four or more major versions back, consider removing the text.

 For example, if the current major version is 11.x, version text referencing versions of GitLab 7.x and older are candidates for removal.